- 1. Mobile UX designed from scratch

 Remember the rule of minimalism mentioned in the previous guideline, it works here as well.
 Don’t try to put images where they look inappropriate or replace text.
 If you want to achieve some special effects, you’d better choose fonts.

 Most of the interruptions that distract people from their activities come from mobile phones.
 Calls, emails, instant messages break Internet sessions, don’t let us focus on important work, or keep us awake at 2 am.
 If you design a simple mobile app with a minimalistic set of features, you will help your users avoid additional interruptions that can be very irritating at times.

 It will also help you retain more customers since they won’t leave your app every time some interruption appears.

-If no, then you should think of the way to get acquainted with the customer and simplify their first acquintance with your product as much as possible.
+If no, then you should think of a way to get acquainted with the customer and simplify their first acquaintance with your product as much as possible.
 This is where small tutorials or instructions that show how to navigate your app will be very useful.

 Since these guidelines are also a part of mobile UX design, make them laconic and appropriate.

 It seems to you that you have approached the mobile design process with utmost creativity and fresh ideas, but somehow they have failed to deliver an expected result.
 That’s ok.
 As the mobile market develops, mobile design requirements grow as well.
 Maybe your revolutionized ideas don’t match present demands.

 Even so, don’t hurry to throw them away.
 You may simply adjust them to current requirements and users’ expectations, and this will help you improve both your app and UX.